Soft Masked Transformer for Point Cloud Processing with Skip Attention-Based Upsampling: Introduction

 \end{itemize}

-We conduct extensive experiments on benchmark datasets to showcase the effectiveness of our proposed method and their robust generalization across various tasks, including indoor semantic segmentation, outdoor semantic segmentation, and object classification.
-Our method consistently achieves competitive results compared to existing point transformer-based approaches.
-Particularly noteworthy is our method's achievement of state-of-the-art semantic segmentation performance, attaining the remarkable mIoU of 73.4\% on the S3DIS Area 5 and 62.4\% on the SWAN dataset without any pre-training.
+We conduct extensive experiments on benchmark datasets to showcase the effectiveness of our proposed method and their robust generalization across various tasks, including indoor semantic segmentation, outdoor semantic segmentation Our method consistently achieves competitive results compared to existing point transformer-based approaches.
+Particularly noteworthy is our method's achievement of state-of-the-art performance, attaining the remarkable mIoU of 73.9\% on the S3DIS Area 5 and 62.4\% on the SWAN dataset without \textit{using any extra data}.